vapor/docs/docs/deploy/fly.md

 ```
 If you don't know the name of your Postgres app, you can find it with `fly pg list`.

-The `fly pg attach` command will create a database and user destined to your app, and then expose it to your app through the `DATABASE_URL` environment variable.
+The `fly pg attach` command creates a database and user destined to your app, and then exposes it to your app through the `DATABASE_URL` environment variable.

 > Note that the difference between `fly pg create` and `fly pg attach` is that the former allocates and configures a Fly app that will be able to host Postgres databases, while the latter creates an actual database and user destined to the app of your choice.
 A single Postgres Fly app can host multiple databases used by various apps.
 When you ask fly to create a database app in `fly launch`, it does the equivalent of calling both `fly pg create` and `fly pg attach`.